-This Pumpkin Nutella Cheesecake Danish is an easy and delicious breakfast choice for when you want to enjoy fall all wrapped in a Pillsbury crescent roll.
+This Pumpkin Nutella Cheesecake Danish is an easy and delicious breakfast choice when you want to enjoy fall wrapped in a soft crescent roll.

 Let’s just chat about breakfast choices for a minute.
 So many different things are considered an acceptable breakfast now.
 Cinnamon rolls covered in cream cheese frosting, muffins laden with chocolate, donuts stuffed with fillings, pancakes or waffles drenched in syrup, or a crescent roll filled with some cream cheese and chocolate.

 Out of that list of breakfast choices, I’m thinking the danish is the healthiest one.
 Pumpkin is full of vitamins, and my Nutella container says it is healthy, so I’m going with it.

 My kids are not picky eaters, but they are not big breakfast eaters.
 I am always creating fun new treats for them to enjoy in the morning.
 Do they eat these things every morning?
 No. They also eat all the above sugar laden breakfast choices I mentioned along with toast, cereal, pop tarts, pizza, mashed potatoes…basically whatever is in the fridge.